yaronski/payoutor/README.md

-# Token Payout Calculator for Moonbeam & Moonriver
+# Moonbeam Treasury Council Token Payout Calculator

 ## Overview

-`token_payout.sh` is a Bash script designed to automate the calculation of GLMR and MOVR token Treasury payouts based on a specified USD amount.
+`payoutor.sh` is a Bash script designed to automate the calculation of GLMR and MOVR token Treasury payouts based on a specified USD amount.
 It fetches recent block numbers and the 30-day EMA (Exponential Moving Average) price for each token from Subscan, ensuring accurate payout calculations for the Moonbeam and Moonriver networks.

 ## Features

 - **Automated payout calculation** for GLMR and MOVR based on a USD input
 - **Fetches recent block numbers** for both networks (with offset for price stability)
 - **Extracts 30d EMA price** for the exact block from Subscan's price converter tool